garg-prashant/dsa_guide/GraphGuide.md

 | 5 | [778.
 Swim in Rising Water](https://leetcode.com/problems/swim-in-rising-water/) | 🔴 Hard | Dijkstra where cost = max cell value along path |
 | 6 | [1976.
 Number of Ways to Arrive at Destination](https://leetcode.com/problems/number-of-ways-to-arrive-at-destination/) | 🟡 Medium | Dijkstra + count paths of equal shortest distance |

-> 💡 **Start with 743, then 1631.** 743 is the textbook Dijkstra problem.
-1631 is the most likely *type* to appear at GreyOrange — robot moving across a terrain grid with variable costs.

 ### Video References